We paraphrase the learning gained in these post series.

 Process pictures usually help tell a story, one image at a time.
 While showing each picture, the presenter fills in extra detail verbally, as needed.

 Providing Visual Cues Back to the Speaker: Finally, think about this: So far we’ve focused on pictures that are for the audience’s consumption, but pictures can aid the presenter in multiple ways as well.
-The small images in Figure 18 are screenshots, a special kind of ‘picture’ your computer takes of itself.
-A screenshot is a representation of your computer screen, what it happens to be displaying when the image is made.
+The small images in Figure 18, below, are screenshots, a special kind of picture your computer takes of itself.
+A screenshot is a representation of your computer screen, what it happens to be displayed when the image is made.

 Here, we have incorporated screenshots into this slide’s navigation element.
-The presenter can look at the navigation thumbnails and see instant visual cues for the content that will open once a link is clicked (clicking the small green and orange thumbnail in Figure 18 opens the separate linked slide show shown in Figure 19).
+The presenter can look at the navigation thumbnails and see instant visual cues for the content that will open once a link is clicked (clicking the small green and orange thumbnail in Figure 18, above, opens the separate linked slide show, as shown in Figure 19, below).
 Screenshot images on slides help a presenter stay oriented, remember upcoming content, find links, gauge timing, and much more.
 We as presenters benefit greatly from our own visual communication directed back at us!

 Figure 19